Common envelope jets supernovae with a black hole companion as possible high energy neutrino sources: Neutrino production inside the jets

 \subsection{Maximum cosmic rays energy}

 A likely source of high energy neutrinos should produce very high energy cosmic rays as well (e.g., \citealt{Meszaros2017}).
-In order to accelerate a particle of charge $q$ to energy $E_{\rm p}$ in a magnetic field $B$, the size of the accelerator must be larger than the Larmor radius of the particle $r_{\rm g}=E_{\rm p}/qB$ (e.g., \citealt{Hillas1984}).
-This sets a limit on the maximum energy a particle can reach inside a shock $E_{\rm max,H} \simeq qBz_{\rm s}$ where $z_{\rm s}=z_{\rm is}$ for the internal shock and $z_{\rm s}=z_{\rm cs}$ for the collimation shock.
+The timescale for proton acceleration due to the magnetic field of the source in the rest frame of the jet (comoving frame) is

+where $E'_{\rm p}$ is the comoving proton energy, $B'$ is the comoving magnetic field strength and $q$ is the proton charge in cgs units.
+Below variables with a prime are for the jet comoving system, while those without prime are at the rest frame of the BH or the jet head, as the head of the jet moves sub-relativisticly (subsection \ref{subsec:geometry}).